ra100/fsfilm-iot/Outtatimers Controller/.kilocode/rules/memory-bank/context.md

 ## Recent Changes

-- Created brief.md with project overview
-- Created product.md with detailed product description
-- Analyzed existing PlatformIO project structure and basic Arduino code
+- Updated hardware configuration to use standard LED strip with first 9 LEDs instead of NeoPixel ring
+- Implemented 6 lighting effects adapted for linear strip: Solid Color, Rainbow Cycle, Pulse, Chase, Twinkle, and Fire
+- Configured button control on pins D5 (effect cycling) and D6 (intensity modification)
+- Completed core LED control functionality using FastLED library with debouncing and visual feedback
+- All original functionality preserved while adapting to linear strip layout

 ## Next Steps

-- Implement core LED control functionality using FastLED library
-- Define and code multiple lighting effects for the hexagonal NeoPixel arrangement
-- Integrate button input handling for effect switching
-- Add status indication via the central LED
-- Test hardware integration and effect transitions
+- Test the current linear LED strip implementation and effects
-- Create web interface and Wi-Fi connectivity with simple API
+- Consider Wi-Fi connectivity and web interface for remote control (planned)
+- Evaluate performance and power consumption with the new hardware configuration
+- Document the completed implementation and usage instructions